BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 ## Room for Improvement

 ## Acknowledgements
-* Thanks to the team from RadBoud University for providing their use case and the great feedback and help.
+* Thanks to the team from RadBoud University for providing their use case and the great feedback.